How to use your SSH key pair to log into another remote machine.

 Using Multiple SSH Keys

-If you need to use multiple, different SSH keys in order to access multiple remote locations, multiple options are available:
+If you need to use multiple, different SSH keys in order to access remote locations in addition to SDCC, a few options are available:

 - Add the `-i` flag to your SSH client command and specify the path to your desired private key (e.g., `ssh -i ~/.ssh/id_rsa_2`).

 - Load all necessary keys into your SSH agent.

 - Configure your SSH client to load the required key when connecting to each host, via the `IdentityFile` configuration directive in your `.ssh/config` file, along with the host name, your user name, and an alias, if desired, e.g.: